refinedev/refine/documentation/tutorial/routing/inferring-parameters/react-router/index.md

 <Sandpack>

-Now we've set up our routes and resources, we'll be updating components to benefit from the parameter inference of Refine.
+Now we've learned about the `useNavigation` hook and how to handle navigation with Refine.
+In this step, we'll be updating components to benefit from the parameter inference of Refine.

 Refine when integrated with a router provider, infers the parameters from the route definitions and uses them in its hooks and components.
 This way, you don't need to pass the `resource`, `id` and `action` parameters to the hooks and components manually.